Rangers vs. Diamondbacks Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has four doubles, eight home runs, nine walks and 30 RBI (28 total hits).
-He's also swiped one base.
+- Adolis Garcia has recorded 28 hits with four doubles, eight home runs and 10 walks.
+He has driven in 30 runs with one stolen base.

 Garcia Recent Games